practicingruby/practicing-ruby-paid/posts/gregory/002-sticky-problems.md

 ### Lesson 2: Seek ways to defer tough design decisions

 After catching my breath, I realized that I could address many of the judge's points without actually making any major decisions about implementation details.
-I could do this by introducing a Record object, but keeping its core implementation similar to my previous example.
+I could do this by introducing a `Record` object.
+This object would initially have a core implementation similar to my previous example, but would make it much easier to introduce changes down the line.
 The test below describes what I was shooting for.

     describe "Record" do
       it "must allow access to attributes by name" do